atyvaert/ML--predicting-hotel-prices/README.md

 The model with the optimal parameters resulted in a RMSE of 17.44413 on the validation set.

 2.2.4 RANDOM FOREST
-Random forest is an extension of bagging.
-Here a split only considers a random sample (mtry) of the p predictors.
+Random forest is an extension of bagging, here a split only considers a random sample of (mtry) of the p predictors.
 As a consequence, the trees are decorrelated.
 Because the authors thought random forest would have high predictive power, different RF models were created
 Model 1 was created with mtry = p/3 (default) predictors and ntree = 150.
 This resulted in a RMSE of 18.59 Model 2 was run with 5-fold cross validation.
 A grid was used to tun mtry, mtry = c(28, 31, 34, 37, 40).
-This resulted in a RMSE of 18.61, which is higher than model 1.
-This was quite surprising.
+This resulted in a RMSE of 18.61, which is higher than model 1, what's quite surprising.

 2.3 SUPPORT VECTOR MACHINES
-Support vector machines are mainly used for classification purposes, but work in regression contexts as well.
+Support vector machines are mainly used for classification purposes, but work relatively well in regression tasks.
 Therefore the authors decided to create a basic SVM.
-This resulted in a quit high RMSE of 36.42701
+Which resulted in a quit high RMSE of 36.42701

 ---------------------------------------------------------------------------------------------------
 NEURAL_NETWORKS